LunarBeach/Triumphs/ideation/README.md

 # What it contains

-Prompts I have written for organizing my idea for the game into organized documentation in case I need to retrace my steps in the future.
+Prompts I have written for organizing my idea for the game into organized documentation in case I need to retrace my steps in the future as well as general documentation I have written outlining my intention and design for the card game based prize distribution system on the movie's website.